CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/05-Access-Workspace-Using-WVD-Client.md

    ![ws name.](media/51.png)

-2. The WVD client application will launch and we will land on the WVD dashboard.
+2. The WVD client application will launch and you will land on the WVD dashboard.
 Click on the tile named **Default Desktop** to launch the desktop.

    ![ws name.](media/ag11.png)